lopezrbn/deployment-reflex-app-tutorial/README.md

 Now you just need to follow the steps shown on the web page, that I will reproduce here.

-1. SSH into the server: you already are logged in to the server if you have followed this tutorial up to here.
+1. SSH into the server: you already are logged in to the server if you have followed this tutorial up to here, so omit this step.
 2. Install snapd: you can skip this step as snapd is already installed on Ubuntu 18 or higher distributions.
 3. Remove certbot-auto just in case:
    ```